SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Multi-Module analysis properties removed**
 Multi-module analysis configuration may need to be changed ([MMF-365](https://jira.sonarsource.com/browse/MMF-365)):

-* When the following inclusion / exclusion types are specified in the analysis properties at project level, they must be relative to the project / analysis root: source files, test files, coverage, and duplications.
+* When exclusions based on file paths are specified in the analysis properties at project level, those file paths must be relative to the project / analysis root.
 Paths specified at project level will continue to be re-applied at module level but will raise a warning.
 This backward-compatibile behavior is considered deprecated and will be dropped in a future version.
 * Specifying source encoding, and issue inclusions / exclusions at module level is no longer supported.

 **Incompatibility with Findbugs plugin version 3.9.1 and earlier**